 As per strict anti-money laundering laws in New Zealand, you will also need to upload a copy of your passport or driver’s license, alongside a proof of address.

-Once you get past the fundamentals – which can be done in less than 10 minutes with new-age brokers like eToro and Plus500, you will then be able to deposit some funds.
+Once you get past the fundamentals – which can be done in less than 10 minutes with new-age brokers like Plus500, you will then be able to deposit some funds.

 As we have covered throughout our guide thus far, most brokers will support an NZ debit/credit card or bank account.
 Some NZ share brokers will also offer support for e-wallets like Paypal.
 As soon as your brokerage account is funded, you will then have access to shares across several markets.
 A typical share broker transaction would like the following: